jasperlinthorst/reveal/README.md

 **reveal variants 1a&#95;1b.gfa**

+To output statistics with respect to the number of nodes, bubbles, variants, aligned sequence etc.:

+**reveal stats 1a&#95;1b.gfa**

 To realign parts of a graph (e.g. with different settings or after progressive alignment):

 **reveal realign \<graph\> \<source-node\> \<sink-node\>**

-To construct an interactive (-i, for zooming purposes) mumplot of two fasta files (single contig for now...):
+To construct an interactive (-i, for zooming purposes) mumplot of two fasta files:

 **reveal plot contig1.fasta contig2.fasta -i**